English UK Members' Conference & AGM 2023

 - Allow members to receive/ endorse reports from the trustees on the achievements and work of the association over the year including the annual report, financial accounts and complaint cases heard by the English UK Ombudsman

-- Announce the results of the board of trustees elections, if applicable
+- Announce the results of the board of trustees elections if applicable (note there are no board elections in 2023)

 - Consider any nominations for honorary members or fellows

-- Make any changes to the association's rulebook or constitution, if necessary
+- Make any changes to the association's rulebook or constitution

 - Discuss other matters that affect the association.

-Immediately following the AGM, there will be another closed session to allow for the debating of any conference motions.
-Conference motions are a way for a member centre to put forward a matter of policy, or any issue of concern, they would like to the wider membership debate (see rules S6.5.3 and S7.5).
+Immediately following the AGM, there will be another closed session to allow for the debate of any conference motions.
+Conference motions are a way for a member centre to put forward a matter of policy or concern they would like the membership to debate.
+Please see the English UK rules for more information.

-Any proposed motions should be sent in writing to the chief executive.
-To allow adequate time for debate, members are encouraged to submit these by Wednesday 10 May.
-Whilst motions may be presented at short notice i.e. on the day, they must be presented at least two hours before the start of the conference and only very limited time may be available for their debate.
+Any proposed motions should be sent in writing to the chief executive by Wednesday 10 May.
+Short-notice motions must be presented at least two hours before the start of the conference and may only receive limited debate.

 Back to the top